Biorefining in a Circular EconomyWebsite www.task42.ieabioenergy.com

 1014 BV AMSTERDAM

-(b) The Participants will carry out co-operative research work towards reaching the objectives described in paragraph 1(b) above, based on the national R&D programmes referred to in sub-paragraph (a) above;
+- The Participants will carry out co-operative research work towards reaching the objectives described in paragraph 1(b) above, based on the national R&D programme referred to in sub-paragraph (a)

-(a) The Programme of Work will include the following:
+- The Programme of Work will comprise the following: